by Matthew Cramer

 The same is true of judges, jurors, doctors, politicians and so on.
 Hopefully, our assignment is legitimate, and we all accept those responsibilities with the best intentions and motives.
 The authority we receive comes from God; assists the execution of our position’s specific responsibilities; and is governed by the overall mission prescribed by God.

 The Mantle of Authority is a spiritual cloak we accept and wear, similar in some ways to the badge worn by the policeman.
 It is God’s authority and power, but we are the ones who use it to the extent of our legitimate assignment or responsibility.
-Two points are crucial:
+Three points are crucial: